 Tuscaloosa is a larger medium-sized city located in the state of Alabama.
 With a population of 101,113 people and 31 constituent neighborhoods, Tuscaloosa is the fifth largest community in Alabama.

 Tuscaloosa real estate is some of the most expensive in Alabama, although Tuscaloosa house values don't compare to the most expensive real estate in the U.S.

 Tuscaloosa is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Tuscaloosa is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Tuscaloosa who work in office and administrative support (11.30%), sales jobs (10.37%), and teaching (9.47%).
+There are especially a lot of people living in Tuscaloosa who work in office and administrative support (10.41%), teaching (10.17%), and sales jobs (9.36%).

 Tuscaloosa is an extremely ethnically-diverse city.
 The people who call Tuscaloosa home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tuscaloosa residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Tuscaloosa include Irish, German, Scottish, and Italian.
+Important ancestries of people in Tuscaloosa include Irish, German, English, Italian, and Scottish.

 The most common language spoken in Tuscaloosa is English.
 Other important languages spoken here include Spanish and Chinese.